mrkaleArduinoLib/gbj_appled/README.md

 * **reverse**: Flag determining reversibility of the led, i.e., whether the led works in reverse mode (active low) or in direct mode (active high).
   * *Valid values*: true or false
   * *Default value*: true (for ESP8266, ESP)

+* **block**: Flag whether the GPIO pin for led is not controlled alltogether.
+It is suitable at ESP8266-01, where builtin led is connected to serial TX pin, so that the using led and serial monitor at once is not possible.
+  * *Valid values*: true or false
+  * *Default value*: false (for ESP8266, ESP)

 #### Returns
 Object performing led management.